 Venice was a major center of art in the Renaissance: the city where the medium of oil on canvas became the norm.
-The achievements of the Bellini brothers, Vittore Carpaccio, Giorgione, Titian, Tintoretto, and Paolo Veronese are a key part of this story.
+The achievements of the Bellini brothers, Carpaccio, Giorgione, Titian, Tintoretto, and Veronese are a key part of this story.
 Nowhere else has been depicted by so many great painters in so many diverse styles and moods.
-Venetian views were a specialty of native artists such as Canaletto and Francesco Guardi, but the city has also been represented by outsiders: William Turner, Claude Monet, John Singer Sargent, Howard Hodgkin, and many more.
+Venetian views were a speciality of native artists such as Canaletto and Guardi, but the city has also been represented by outsiders: J. M. W. Turner, Claude Monet, John Singer Sargent, Howard Hodgkin, and many more.

 Then there are those who came to look at and write about art.
 The reactions of Henry James, George Eliot, Richard Wagner, and others enrich this tale.
 Nor is the story over.
-Since the advent of the Venice Biennale in the 1890s, the city has become a shop window for the contemporary art of the whole world.
+Since the advent of the Venice Biennale in the 1890s, and the arrival of pioneering modern art collector Peggy Guggenheim in the late 1940s, the city has become a shop window for the contemporary art of the whole world, and it remains the site of important artistic events.

 Reviews